awsdocs/aws-chatbot-admin-guide/doc_source/getting-started.md

 To create a new SNS topic for testing, open the Amazon SNS console at [Simple Notification Service](https://console.aws.amazon.com/sns/)\.
 Add the new topic to the AWS Chatbot Slack channel or Amazon Chime webhook before you use the SNS topic elsewhere in AWS\.

+**Note**
+CloudWatch alarms and events are separately configured and have different characteristics for use with AWS Chatbot\.

-The following process uses Amazon CloudWatch because most AWS services supported by AWS Chatbot send their event and alarms data to CloudWatch\.
-Some services even use the CloudWatch console for monitoring\.
+The following procedure uses Amazon CloudWatch because most AWS services supported by AWS Chatbot send their event and alarm data to CloudWatch\.
+It also uses a CloudWatch alarm\.

+You configure CloudWatch alarms using performance metrics from the services that are active in your account\.
+When you associate CloudWatch alarms with an Amazon SNS topic that is mapped to AWS Chatbot, the Amazon SNS topic sends the CloudWatch alarm notifications to the chat rooms\.
+For more information, see [Using AWS Chatbot with Other AWS Services](related-services.md) and the [Troubleshooting](chatbot-troubleshooting.md) topic\.

 **To test notifications to configured chat clients**